Walks in the quarter plane, genus zero case

 The rest of the paper is organized as follows.
-In Section~\ref{sec1}, we first present the generating series which interest us and we give some of their basic properties.
-We then introduce the Kernel curves (they are algebraic curves associated to any walk in the quarter plane) and we state some of their properties.
-One of their main properties is that, for the weighted walks with step set given by \eqref{the five step set}, the Kernel curves have genus zero and, hence, can be parameterized by birational maps from $\P1(\CX)$.
-Such parameterizations, suitable for our needs, are given at the end of Section~\ref{sec1}. {Most of the proofs and computations concerning this curve are postponed to the Section~\ref{kernelsec}}.
-In Section~\ref{sec3}, using these parameterizations, we attach to the walks we are interested in some meromorphic functions on $\CX$ that satisfy simple $q$-difference equations of the form ${y(qs)-y(s) = b(s)}$ for some $b(s) \in \CX(s)$.
-Moreover, we prove that these meromorphic functions are differentially algebraic if and only if the generating series of the walk we are interested in is differentially algebraic.
+In Section~\ref{sec1}, we first present the generating series attached to a weighted model of walks and we give some of their basic properties.
+We then introduce the kernel curves (they are algebraic curves associated to any model of walk in the quarter plane) and we state some of their properties.
+One of their main properties is that, for the weighted models arising from \eqref{the five step set}, the kernel curves have genus zero and, hence, can be parameterized by birational maps from $\P1(\CX)$.
+Such parameterizations, suitable for our needs, are given at the end of Section~\ref{sec1}.
+In Section~\ref{sec3}, using these parameterizations, we attach to any model some meromorphic functions on $\CX$ that satisfy simple $q$-difference equations of the form ${y(qs)-y(s) = b(s)}$ for some $b(s) \in \CX(s)$.
+Moreover, we prove that these meromorphic functions are differentially algebraic if and only if the generating series of the associated models are differentially algebraic.
 In addition, we present necessary conditions on the poles of $b$ when these equations have differentially algebraic solutions.
-In Section~\ref{sec4}, we show that these necessary conditions do not hold for the walks that interest us.
-Finally, Section~\ref{kernelsec} contains proofs of the geometric properties of the kernel curve that are used in the previous sections.
+In Section~\ref{sec4}, we show that these necessary conditions do not hold for the weighted models arising from \eqref{the five step set}.

 5 pt

 \textbf{Acknowledgments} The authors would like to thank Kilian Raschel for pointing out many references related to this work.
 In addition, we would like to thank the anonymous referees for many useful comments and suggestions concerning this article.